dstndstn/gfa_reduce/README.md

 will contain class that encapsulates a single CI exposure consisting of multiple single-camera images

 ## py/image.py
-will contain class that encapsulates a single-camera image (and its metadata) of a single CI exposure
+will contain class that encapsulates a single-camera image (and its metadata) drawn from a single CI exposure

 # environment
 to access auxiliary calibration files, it will be necessary to set \$CI\_REDUCE\_ETC to the location of the etc/ directory